my1396/Econ-Study/_posts/2023-10-12-Personal-Web.md

 - GitHub

   A big project work.
-If you want to build website, develop mobile or web application, or do your assignment with your teammates, of course use GitHub.
+If you want to build websites, develop mobile or web applications, or do your assignments with your teammates, of course use GitHub.

 - Gist

   More like a memo.
 For example, you can write the implementation of a small feature and share it to your blog, or write down what you think about the project and share it with your teammates.
-Just like what the above answers said, Gist is used for more like code snippet thing.
+Gist is used for more like code *snippet* thing.
 So normally if you work on a project, you use GitHub.